curveElementElementElement functions can be customized with set and show rules.

 DefinitionDefinitionThese functions and types can have related definitions.
 To access a definition, specify the name of the function or type, followed by the definition name separated by a period.

-ElementElementElement functions can be customized with set
+moveElementElementElement functions can be customized with set and show rules.

-rules.Starts a new curve component.
+set and show rules.Starts a new curve component.

-element is passed, the curve will start at
+If no curve.move element is passed, the curve will start at

-(0pt, 0pt)
+(0pt, 0pt).

 Show example